 PowerRay Wizar---, Whats in the Box......

-A fisherman?
-You’re in luck with the PowerRay Wizard — perhaps even better luck than with a fishing rod in your hand.
 The PowerRay Wizard and its included PowerSeeker Fishfinder will locate the fish for you, then lure them closer.
 It will alert you, and when you send the command, it will drop your baited hook and line at just the right spot.

 Every PowerRay Wizard includes: